Home > Cookies > Small Batch Pecan Brown Sugar Cookies

 Can I make these cookies gluten free?

 I have not tested this particular recipe as gluten free.
-Try the Gluten Free Chocolate Chip Cookie or Gluten Free Sugar Cookie recipes on the blog and add in pecans!
+Try the Gluten Free Chocolate Chip Cookie or Gluten Free Sugar Cookie recipes on the blog and add pecans!

 My cookies didn’t turn out chewy.
 What did I do wrong?

-Chances are you over baked them.
+Chances are you overbaked them.
 Additionally, any ingredient swaps, specifically the dark brown sugar, can alter the texture of the cookies.

 Stack of pecan sugar cookies for christmas